PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     Function that will scan DOM for all visible content blocks and will track these impressions.

-    :param boolean checkOnScroll: **Required** Enables tracking content blocks that will be visible after scroll event.
+    :param boolean checkOnScroll: **Optional** Enables tracking content blocks that will be visible after scroll event.
     :param number watchInterval: **Optional**  Interval, in milliseconds between checking for new visible content.
 Periodic checks can be disabled for performance reasons by setting ``0``.
 Default value: ``750``.

 .. function:: trackContentImpressionsWithinNode(domNode);